Macau Lifestyle

 Keep on moving

 These two fairs are the largest of their kind in Asia so there is so much to see.
-Fluidity is important for all as the show’s visitors each makes their way through the show.
+Fluidity is important for all as the show’s visitors each make their way through the show.
 Be courteous and if you’re there with friends and family, avoid gathering together in a bunch in front of a piece of art, forming an unbreakable wall of people.
 This will block the flow of foot traffic and make it unpleasant for the other fairgoers to have to shift around your group.

 Talking to the art staff

-The art staff are here to help you but if you see them in what could likely be a negotiation on a piece of work, maybe find another staff member who can help you out.
+The art staff is here to help you but if you see them in what could likely be a negotiation on a piece of work, maybe find another staff member who can help you out.
 In the end, the gallery staff and associates are trying to sell the artwork.
 So, if your question isn’t too pressing, ask another member of staff who isn’t occupied with someone else.

 The drinks aren’t all free

 Although there might be a large burly guy pouring glasses in the back of a booth you happen to be in, don’t expect him to give you a drink.
 If you are lucky enough to be offered, please graciously accept but don’t expect it.
-Those classy champagne ladies patrol the halls and will be more than happy to quench your thirst for a red bank note or two!
+Those classy champagne ladies patrol the halls and will be more than happy to quench your thirst for a red banknote or two!

 ART BASEL HONG KONG 2019